H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 **Concrete implementation in the current deployment (concrete layer).**
 A formal JSON schema and Pydantic model for `WVEntangledContext`, enforced in the running RAG server at **port 8010** as part of the `/search` API contract.
-A WV‑biased, multi‑collection retrieval path that uses the entanglement envelope to modulate scores across Chroma collections and that logs both pre‑bias and post‑bias rankings for inspection.
+A WV‑biased, multi‑collection retrieval path that uses the entanglement envelope to modulate scores across Chroma collections (including GBIM‑derived spatial memory such as `gbim_beliefs_v2`) and that logs both pre‑bias and post‑bias rankings for inspection.
 A JSON‑backed topic graph maintained by the autonomous learner (`jarvis-autonomous-learner`), updated at the end of each learning cycle, providing a persistent record of inferred topic entanglements.

 **Future work / design intent only.**
 Neighbor‑biased topic selection using the topic graph.
 Full cross‑service weight and embedding updates implementing the entanglement update rule of §8.3.
-Enriched Chroma metadata coverage so that WV‑aligned documents are reliably boosted in entangled retrieval traces.
+Enriched Chroma metadata coverage so that WV‑aligned documents—especially those tied to GBIM entities represented in `gbim_beliefs_v2` and `gis_wv_benefits`—are reliably boosted in entangled retrieval traces.
 Projection‑like vector operations across entangled subsets.

 In its current state, the entanglement model therefore serves both as a conceptual and mathematical description of how coupled state should work across Ms. Jarvis's belief and spatial structures, and